 This diagnosis for this set of 15001-1058 A1/2 (Cn) carbs is a twisted diaphragm on #2.

 An issue with many bikes that ‘upgraded’ from a manual petcock to an ‘auto’ vacuum fuel shut-off.
-Convenient but what if this fails?
+The bike has a vacuum switched cut-off in the petcock but what if this fails?
 Yes there are shut-off valves in the floats, but because the Keihins do not have an overflow if there is a failure here as well then that means the possibility of fuel in the cylinder.
 I have a complete write-up on hydro-lock here.

 From official Kawasaki part numbers it show different carb assemblies used for different versions, models and markets.
 Assemblies had a mixture of unique or common parts, and although many parts have are no longer available but in most case can be replaced.

 Whilst you can get the schematics directly from Kawasaki they only show bikes from 1984-87.
 Really?
 Anyway I prefer the way that Megazip shows you all of the regional variants for each year, unfortunately nothing for Australian A1/A2. —————————————————————————————————————

 From the tables I can see that only the 15001-1460 assembly was unique to Australia, all of the other three were also used in Europe.
 So although I don’t actually know if this is the mysterious CVK32 it seems highly likely if the smaller carb was never used anywhere else.

 I have no idea why the Australian Part Numbers only go back to 1988, nor why Megazip shows Japanese spec bikes but nothing at all for Australia.